jbecker7326/dog-prediction/README.md

     - Comparison and analysis of all four tuned models to determine the final model: EfficientNetB3V2
     - Save to EfficientNetB3 TFLite
 - 3.3 - Local deployment with Docker
+    - Test with test.py
     - Model prediction with lambda_function.py
-    - Test with test.py
 - 3.4 - Cloud deployment with AWS Lambda
+    - Test with test_cloud.py
     - Model prediction with lambda_function.py
+- 3.5 - Application deployment with Streamlit
+    - Local deployment for testing
-    - Test with test_cloud.py
+    - Model prediction with streamlit_app.py

 ### 4. References
 - References for all model architectures and Keras documentation